 Children and teens that use marijuana may also be more likely to develop dependency.

 According to the NIDA, those who start using marijuana before they are 18 years old are four to seven times more likely than others to develop a problem with the drug.

-Currently, researchers believe that treating ADHD with marijuana can cause short-term improvements in symptoms but potentially serves to make the underlying disorder worse.
+Currently, researchers believe that treating ADHD with marijuana can cause short-term reductions in symptoms but potentially serves to make the underlying disorder worse.